-Playing a central role in helping to offset the impact of climate change, renewable energy is at the forefront of technological development, which has opened up various career routes for graduates
+Playing a central role in helping to offset the impact of climate change, the UK's renewable energy industry is at the forefront of technological development, with a range of careers for graduates

 From wind turbines to solar panels and tidal barrages to biofuels, clean and renewable energy sources are increasingly familiar to all of us.
 They're now even more important than ever as world governments attempt to meet international targets for reducing carbon emissions.

 But what opportunities are there in the sector for graduates with an interest in energy and the environment?
 Industry insiders - from a trade association, a recruitment firm and an energy company - give their expert views on the jobs market.

 'As international efforts to tackle climate change by reducing carbon emissions become ever more important, the renewable energy sector will see huge growth in the coming years,' predicts Alicia Green, policy manager at RenewableUK, the trade association for wind and marine energy.

 Offshore wind alone currently supports 26,000 direct and indirect jobs across the UK.
 This is set to rise to over 69,000 jobs by 2026.
 Most of these jobs are being created in the North East of England, Yorkshire and The Humber, East Anglia and Scotland, although Alicia reveals how all parts of the UK are benefitting from the Green Industrial Revolution.

 In terms of solar energy, the International Energy Agency has revealed through its Renewables 2020 report that renewables are set to account for 95% of the net increase in global power capacity by 2025 - with this growth spearheaded by the solar PV (photovoltaic) system, consisting of solar panels, and onshore wind.
 Again, this is likely to lead to the creation of UK jobs.